 Implementation of Title III and IV.
 With regard to Title III, beginning in July 1996 then-President Clinton suspended - for 6-month periods, as provided for under the act - the right of individuals to file suit against those persons benefitting from confiscated U.S. property in Cuba.
-At the time of the first suspension on July 16, 1996, the President announced that he would allow Title III to go into effect, and as a result liability for trafficking under the title became effective on November 1, 1996.
+At the time of the first suspension on July 16, 1996, the President announced that he would allow Title III to go into effect, and as a result liability for trafficking under the title became effective on November 1,

+1996.
 According to the Clinton Administration, this put foreign companies in Cuba on notice that they face prospects of future lawsuits and significant liability in the United States.
 At the second suspension on January 3, 1997, President Clinton stated that he would continue to suspend the right to file law suits "as long as America's friends and allies continued their stepped-up efforts to promote a transition to democracy in Cuba."
 He continued, at 6-month intervals, to suspend the rights to file Title III lawsuits.

-On July 16, 2001, President Bush made the decision to continue to suspend the Title III provisions and cited efforts by European countries and other U.S. allies to push for democratic change in Cuba.
+President Bush has continued to suspend implementation of Title III.
+On July 16, 2001, President Bush made the decision to continue to suspend the implementation and cited efforts by European countries and other U.S. allies to push for democratic change in Cuba.
+On January 16, 2002, President Bush once again suspended implementation of Title III for a six-month period.

 With regard to Title IV of the legislation, to date the State Department has banned from the United States a number of executives and their families from three companies because of their investment in confiscated U.S. property in Cuba: Grupos Domos, a Mexican telecommunications company; Sherritt International, a Canadian mining company; and BM Group, an Israeli-owned citrus company.
 In 1997, Grupos Domos disinvested from U.S.-claimed property in Cuba, and as a result its executives are again eligible to enter the United States.
 Action against executives of STET, an Italian telecommunications company was averted by a July 1997 agreement in which the company agreed to pay the U.S.-based ITT Corporation \$25 million for the use of ITT-claimed property in Cuba for ten years.
-In the 105th Congress, the FY1999 omnibus appropriations measure (P.L.
-105-277, H.R.
-4328) included a provision that requires the Administration to report on the implementation of Title IV of the Helms/Burton legislation.
-The State Department is investigating a Spanish hotel company, Sol Melia, for allegedly investing in property that was confiscated from U.S. citizens in Cuba's Holguin province in 1961.
+For several years, the State Department has been investigating a Spanish hotel company, Sol Melia, for allegedly investing in property that was confiscated from U.S. citizens in Cuba's Holguin province in 1961.
+Press reports in March 2002 indicate that a settlement is likely between Sol Melia and the original owners of the property.8